mattfeltonma/query-microsoft-graph/py-ms-resource-graph-inventory/README.md

 This Python script is used to interact with the [Microsoft Azure Resource Graph](https://docs.microsoft.com/en-us/azure/governance/resource-graph/) service to query [Azure Resource Manager](https://docs.microsoft.com/en-us/azure/azure-resource-manager/resource-group-overview) for information on Azure resources.
 It is written using Python 3.7.

 ## What problem does this solve?
 Retrieving information about Azure resources typically involves creating separate resource queries to each [resource provider](https://docs.microsoft.com/en-us/azure/azure-resource-manager/resource-manager-supported-services) such as storage, network, and compute.
-By using the Microsoft Azure Resource Graph, complex queries using a language similar to the [Kusto query lanugage](https://docs.microsoft.com/en-us/azure/data-explorer/data-explorer-overview).
+By using the Microsoft Azure Resource Graph queries for properties of resources can be performed without having to make them individually to each resource provider.

 ## Requirements